-Non-residents are able to take a test at the airport for $250 per test and must quarantine until results are received.
+Non-residents can take a test at the airport for $250 per test and must quarantine until results are received.

 A non-resident that does not arrive with proof of a negative test taken within 72 hours of departure or proof of a molecular-based test for SARS-CoV2 taken, but pending results will be able to receive a test for $250 at the airport upon arrival.

-Travelers may arrive without results as long as they have proof of results taken within 72 hours or departure.
+Travelers may arrive without results if they have proof of results taken within 72 hours or departure.
 They will need to quarantine until test results are returned and uploaded to the Alaska Travel Portal (www.alaska.covidsecureapp.com)

 Children 10 and under are not required to test.

-Yes, Department of Law has reviewed and approved the updated travel mandate.
+Yes, Department of Law has reviewed and approved the travel health order.

-Travelers will still need to complete the Travel Declaration Form however, we are moving this to a statewide online Alaska Travel Portal at www.alaska.covidsecureapp.com
+Travelers will need to complete the Travel Declaration Form found online at the Alaska Travel Portal at www.alaska.covidsecureapp.com

-Every traveler into Alaska is required to fill out a three question self-isolation plan in the Alaska Travel Portal.
+Every traveler into Alaska is required to fill out a three question self-isolation plan in the Alaska Travel Portal at https://www.alaska.covidsecureapp.com/.
 This allows travelers to consider their plan for what they will do if their test results return positive while in Alaska.

 Screeners at the one of the 10 airports that receives out of state flights.

 Children ages 11-17 that are traveling with a parent/guardian will be considered a resident if their parent/guardian meets the residency requirements.